NAAQS Implementation Process

-Within three years after setting a new NAAQS or revising an existing standard: All states must submit state implementation plans to show they have the basic air quality management program components in place to implement a new or revised NAAQS, as specified in Clean Air Act section 110.
+Within 3 years after setting a new NAAQS or revising an existing standard: All states must submit state implementation plans (or plan revisions) to show they have the basic air quality management program components in place to implement a new or revised NAAQS, as specified in Clean Air Act section 110.
 These plans are often called "infrastructure SIPs."
 Learn more about Infrastructure SIP requirements.
 See Guidance on Development and Submission of Infrastructure State Implementation Plans for National Ambient Air Quality Standards (PDF) (62pp, 533k)

-Within 18-36 months after designations: Due dates for nonattainment area SIPs are based on the area designation date and vary by pollutant and area classification.
-SIPs for areas designated as nonattainment for sulfur dioxide (SO2), nitrogen dioxide (NO2), coarse particle pollution (PM10), and lead (Pb) are generally due no later than 18 months from the date of designation.
-SIPs for Ozone (O3), fine particle pollution (PM2.5), and carbon monoxide (CO) nonattainment areas are generally due within 36 months from the date of designation.
+Within 18-24 months after designations: Due dates for nonattainment area SIPs are based on the area designation date and vary by pollutant and area classification.
+SIPs for areas designated as nonattainment for sulfur dioxide (SO2), nitrogen dioxide (NO2), coarse particle pollution (PM10), fine particle pollution (PM2.5), and lead (Pb) are generally due no later than 18 months from the date of designation.
+SIPs for ozone (O3) and carbon monoxide (CO) nonattainment areas are generally due 24 months or more from the date of designation, depending on the severity of the air pollution problem and the contents of the SIP.
 Each nonattainment area SIP must outline the strategies and emissions control measures that show how the area will improve air quality and meet the NAAQS.
 In addition, the Clean Air Act mandates that areas adopt certain specified control requirements.
 Learn more about SIP requirements for nonattainment areas.

-SIPs must be developed with public input, be formally adopted by the state, and submitted by the Governor's designee to EPA.
+States must develop SIPs with public input, formally adopt SIPs into state law, and submit SIPs by the Governor's designee to EPA.
 After reviewing submitted SIPs, EPA proposes to approve or disapprove all or part of each plan.
 The public has an opportunity to comment on EPA's proposed action.
 EPA considers public input before taking final action on a state's plan.
 If EPA approves all or part of a SIP, those control measures are enforceable in federal court.
 If a state fails to submit an approvable plan or if EPA disapproves a plan, EPA is required to develop a federal implementation plan (FIP).